baccuslab/spike-sorting/extract/README.md

 	- Display version info and exit
 - `-h | --help`
 	- Display help and exit
+- `-V | --verbose`
+	- Display information about the progress of the extraction process.
 - `-t | --threshold <threshold>`
 	- Candidate spikes are those sections of the data trace which are above a threshold, set as `<threshold> * median(abs(v - mean(v)))`